JacobGraphs/WhatsInnaName/README.md

 - meta_score: a float</br>
 - reviews_from_users: a float</br>
 - reviews_from_critics: a float</br></br>
-To start, I subsetted the movies into only a few columns: ('title', 'director', 'description', 'year', 'country', 'budget', 'usa_gross_income', and 'worlwide_gross_income') Second, I eliminated any movies where budget, usa_gross_income, and worlwide_gross_income did not have a value.
-I removed all movies that were not produced in the USA.
-I had to put in a .str.replace bit to remove '$' and allow the data to be manipulatable.
-If the total amount in worlwide_gross_income exceeded the budget, a column 'Profitable' would be marked 1, otherwise 0.
-Next up was cleaning up the text columns for analysis.
-I removed all punctuation from description, title, and genre.
-Then I lowercased, description, title, genre, and director.
+To start, I subsetted the movies into only a few columns:</br></br> ('title', 'director', 'description', 'year', 'country', 'budget', 'usa_gross_income', and 'worlwide_gross_income')</br></br>
+Second, I eliminated any movies where budget, usa_gross_income, and worlwide_gross_income did not have a value.</br></br>
+I removed all movies that were not produced in the USA.</br></br>
+I had to put in a .str.replace bit to remove '$' and allow the data to be manipulatable.</br></br>
+If the total amount in worlwide_gross_income exceeded the budget, a column 'Profitable' would be marked 1, otherwise 0.</br></br> Next up was cleaning up the text columns for analysis. </br></br>
+I removed all punctuation from description, title, and genre.</br></br>
+Then I lowercased, description, title, genre, and director. </br></br>
 Then I removed all stop words from description.

 </br></br>
 Combining movie title, director, genre, and description into a singular column, 'text' was my last step before training and testing my data with the Naive Bayes model.